 Brad is a licensed CPA and holds a bachelor’s in accounting from the University of Northern Iowa.
 He has also completed the corporate financial management program at Harvard Business School and the Program on Negotiation for senior executives at Harvard Law School.
 He serves on volunteer boards for Junior Achievement of Washington and Pacific Lutheran Theological Seminary, and is a past president of the board of Childhaven.

 Tom Gates is responsible for leading the annual and on-going strategic planning efforts, as well as supporting growth strategies through developing new business ventures and external business alliances.

-He joined DD/WDS in 2001, following 10 years in management consulting, where he led a wide variety of strategy, finance and operations consulting projects for more than a dozen major health systems across the country.
+He joined Delta Dental of Washington in 2001, following 10 years in management consulting, where he led a wide variety of strategy, finance and operations consulting projects for more than a dozen major health systems across the country.
 Tom was recently named a member of Washington State Health Care Authority’s Dental Technical Advisory Committee, providing industry expertise and advice on formation of the state Health Benefit Exchange.

 Tom earned his bachelor’s in economics from Pomona College and master’s of business administration from the University of Washington.